Ambermsg/frontend/README.md

 # Amber Frontend
-It is frontend fot Amber Messenger Web Version!
+It is frontend for Amber Messenger Web Version!